Fredrick Richard Senanayake: Temperance movement

 The three Senanayake brothers were involved in the temperance movement formed in 1912, led by F. R. Senanayake.
 He was a founder of the Buddhist Theosophical Society with Colonel Henry Steel Olcott and became its president in 1914.
 The Temperance movement actively campaigned against the Excise Ordinance and the government practice of Arrack renting, auctioning liquor licenses to open taverns and sell liquor locally.
 The practice brought in revenue to government coffers and was a profitable business for tavern owners leading to many business families establishing themselves.
 However, it caused many social problems in local communities with whispered liquor addiction.

 Arrest and imprisonment

 When World War I broke out in 1914, the Senanayake brothers joined the Colombo Town Guard.
 The brothers were imprisoned without charges during the 1915 riots and faced the prospect of execution since the British Governor Sir Robert Chalmers considered the temperance movement as seditious and had its leaders imprisoned.
-He was released after 46 days he was released on a bail bond.
+He was released after 46 days on a bail bond.